Conditional Visibility for Form Fields via Conditional Block

 In the list

 This operator works with all form fields except Media, Wysiwyg, and Repeater.
-It is similar to Equal, but you can write several values separated with commas to the Value to Compare bar.
+It is similar to the “Equal” operator, but you can write several values separated by commas in the VALUE TO COMPARE text area.
 Every option of the multi-choice fields has a value.
-The conditional block takes the value of the option that was chosen by the user and compares it with the several values you put in the Value to Compare bar.
-If there is a match – the connected field will be shown.
+The conditional block takes the value of the option that was chosen by the user and compares it with the several values you put in the VALUE TO COMPARE textarea.
+If there is a match, the connected field will be shown.
 The value can be either numeric or alphabetical.

 Example: